vic-ma/howtodismantle.github.io/_posts/2025-02-13-Elevate-Your-Workflow-Building-a-Next-Gen-Continuous-Improvement-Board-with-Office-365-ToDo.md

 ![image](/assets/2025-02-13/080.png)

 Let's look at the Building Blocks of the **Create Task** command button.
-The button calls a function that is offered by the To Do data source.
+The button calls a function that's provided by the To Do data source.
 After the creation of the task, we refresh the data source and jump back to the overview screen.

 ![image](/assets/2025-02-13/090.png)